 The trek up to United Park is a long one, though.
 Before football was the main attraction in this area called Cross Lanes on the north bank of the Boyne, the pub next door, The Windmill House, was one of only a few houses in rural surroundings, serving the nearby cemetery.

 The first Drogheda United, created in 1919, preferred to play at strictly non-league level.
-While teams such as Sligo Rovers and St Patrick’s Athletics used the FAI Junior Cup as a stepping stone into the League of Ireland, the fans who packed into The Windmill House in the 1940s were happy to see United reach four finals in quick succession.
+While teams such as Sligo Rovers and St Patrick’s Athletic used the FAI Junior Cup as a stepping stone into the League of Ireland, the fans who packed into The Windmill House in the 1940s were happy to see United reach four finals in quick succession.

 These same supporters stayed loyal to the Junior game as another local team, Drogheda FC, was formed in 1962, League of Ireland accession its goal.
 Achieving this the following year, Drogheda FC pootled along near the bottom of the table, reaching the FAI Cup final in 1971, an emotional 3-0 win for Limerick after a 0-0 draw in the first game.

 When the two clubs in town merged in 1975, the new entity took the name of United and based itself at United Park – beside The Windmill House and keeping the same fans who had been running up to Cross Lanes, now surrounded by residential houses, week after week.

 Within a year, Drogheda had reached another FAI Cup final, and in under a decade were playing Tottenham in the UEFA Cup.

 United Park, renovated in 2010, remains the hub of the local game, even though there were plans afoot to sell it for now valuable real estate and build a new stadium even further out of town.